murphyk/iclr25/_posts/2025-04-28-distill-example.md

 </div>

 Check it out for yourself below: DDIM always gives the same samples no matter the schedule, which is also the same as flow matching.
+When adjusting the slider to the right we adjust $\alpha$ and $\sigma$ towards the Variance Preserving (VP) schedule.
 <div class="l-page">
   <iframe src="{{ 'assets/html/2025-04-28-distill-example/interactive_alpha_sigma.html' | relative_url }}" frameborder='0' scrolling='no' height="600px" width="100%"></iframe>
 </div>

 <p align="center"><i>"Flow matching paths are straight, whereas diffusion paths are curved."</i></p>

 Wait?
-The flow matching schedule is said to result in straighter paths, but in the above figure its sampling trajectories look *curved*.
+The flow matching schedule is said to result in straighter paths, but in the above figure its sampling trajectories look *curved* and the VP paths look *straight*.

 So why is the flow matching paramterization said to result in straighter sampling paths?
 If the model would be perfectly confident about the data point it is moving to, the path from noise to data will be a straight line with the flow matching schedule.